mdn/kuma/docs/troubleshooting.rst

 Getting more help
 -----------------

-If you have more problems using vagrant, please:
+If you have more problems running Kuma, please:

 #.
 Paste errors to `pastebin`_
 #. email the `dev-mdn`_ list